-We taught each day for a week at a Karamajong Ministry in Kampala.
+We taught for a week at a Karamajong Ministry in Kampala, Uganda.
+Through a narrow alley and up steep, concrete stairs we went every morning to an upper room.
 Each time we came, there were more people who gathered.
-Most of them were prominent business people or high ranking government officials.
+Most of them were prominent business people and high ranking government officials.

 “He loves our praise,” we shared.
-“But He aches and longs for His children to go beyond the outer court and come intimately close to Him in the Holy of Holies.”
+“But He aches and longs for His children to go beyond the outer court and intimately worship Him in the Holy of Holies.”

 Amazingly, while we were worshiping, the shopkeepers were quiet.
 All the people stood everywhere in awed silence.
 This is how Barry and our African team later described this supernatural occurrence to me:

-The Karamajong pastor that had hosted the meetings offered to accompany us to our vehicle.
-He explained as he walked by our side:
+The Karamajong pastor who was a leader in the ministry that had hosted the meetings, offered to accompany us to our vehicle.
+He explained, as he walked by our side:

 We paused together and silently looked out over the street that was once again crowded with noisy cars and an endless sea of busy, bustling people.
-Then he spoke again in a passionate voice:
+Then he spoke again, in an even more urgent voice: